-Geographic Information Systems have been absolutely fundamental in revealing patterns of inequalities in environmental exposures and mapping them.
-Many advances (GPS, remote sensing, open geographic data…) that have occurred in the past 20 years have helped us to better understand the spatial and temporal dimensions of exposures that are either harmful or beneficial for people’s health. .
-We will present state-of-the-art methods, assessing environmental exposure and analyzing data on population, health events, and risk factors.
-We will address several methodological issues related to the use of geographic information and spatial analysis and modelling in environmental health (privacy, MAUP, ecological fallacy, homogeneity/heterogeneity…).
+Geographic Information Systems (GIS) have been absolutely fundamental in revealing patterns of inequalities in environmental exposures and mapping them.
+Many advances (GPS, remote sensing, open geographic data…) that have occurred in the past 20 years have helped us to better understand the spatial and temporal dimensions of exposures that are either harmful or beneficial for people’s health.

-At the end of the session, the students should be able to:
+At the end of the module, the students should be able to:

 - Investigate a public health issue using geographic information and spatial analysis